Rexxar-Jack-Remar/lotus/lib/Dataflow/APA/README.md

 - **No claim of complete APA feature parity**: this module does not attempt to cover all formulations (e.g., every interprocedural or Newtonian/tensor-product variant).
 - **Engineering tradeoff**: path-expression growth can still be substantial on large CFGs;
-  this module focuses on practical intraprocedural analyses rather than full APA scalability research coverage.
+  this module focuses on practical LLVM analyses rather than full APA scalability research coverage.

 ## Solver methods